 On the agreed published date parents will be notified by the Local Education Authority that they are being offered a place at the allocated school.
 This letter will give information about their statutory right of appeal.

-Priority will be given to existing pupils transferring from Year 11.
-All pupils, regardless of previous school, are admitted to the Sixth Form subject to the following:
+Priority will be given to existing students transferring from Year 11.
+Students are admitted to the Sixth Form subject to the following:

-a. a formal application by pupil and parent and a pupil interview to determine the courses to be studied;
+1. a formal application by student and a student interview to determine the courses to be studied;

-c. minimum entry requirements for specific courses, as published on the school’s website
+3. minimum entry requirements for specific courses, as published on the school’s website –

-e. for A Levels: 5 GCSEs at grade 5 or above, including English and mathematics and at least a grade 6 GCSE in the same or a related subject. for BTEC Level 3 course: 5 GCSEs at grade 4 or above, including English and mathematics and at least a grade 4/5 GCSE in the same subject or related subject.
-Individual subject entry requirements also apply.
+5. for A/S and A Levels: 5 GCSEs at grade 5/6 or above including English Language and Mathematics and at least a grade 5/6 at GCSE in the same or a related subject.
+Individual subject entry requirements also apply

-Please note that the Governors or Trust leaders, reserve the right to withdraw courses if there is insufficient student demand.
+Please note that the Governors reserve the right to withdraw courses if there is insufficient student demand.

 After a place has been offered, the school reserves the right to withdraw the place in the following circumstances:

-f. when a parent has failed to respond to an offer within a reasonable time; or 5. when a parent/student has failed to notify the school of important changes to the application information; or
+- when a parent/student has failed to respond to an offer within a reasonable time; or 5. when a parent/student has failed to notify the school of important changes to the application information; or